Can I get a new joint mortgage even though I'm still on the joint one with my ex wife?

 What do lenders consider when looking at affordability?

 Lenders will look at things like how much maintenance you are paying, and also the amount of the mortgage you have on the ex-marital home.
 Some lenders will subtract this from the total amount they would look to lend you, while some others will treat the monthly mortgage payment as a commitment, annualise it and deduct it from your salary.

-If you'd like to find out more about what you may be able to do, then please let me know and I'll arrange a convenient time for you to speak to one of our consultants.
+If you'd like to find out more about what you may be able to do, then please submit an enquiry and we'll arrange a convenient time for you to speak to one of our consultants.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.